-Term Definition Examples Velocity The speed that something travels If we know the speed something is traveling and the total time the object was moving, we can determine the distance it traveled.
-Wavelength: λ "lambda" The horizontal distance between start and end points of one full wave cycle Amplitude: A The vertical height of a wave, measured from the center line to the top of a peak or the bottom of a trough Frequency: f The number of wavelengths that passes a fixed point in one second The wave equation Velocity = Frequency · Wavelength Velocity is represented by a V Frequency is represented by f Wavelength is represented by λ, which is the Greek letter "lambda" Triangle of Power Visual representation of equations to calculate velocity, frequency, and distance of wavelengths
+Word Definition Examples Amplitude A The vertical height of a wave, measured from the center line to the top of a peak or the bottom of a trough.
+Frequency f The number of wavelengths that passes a fixed point in one second.
+The Wave Equation Velocity = Frequency · Wavelength Velocity is represented by a V. Frequency is represented by f.
+Wavelength is represented by λ, which is the Greek letter "lambda."
+Triangle of Power Visual representation of equations to calculate velocity, frequency, and distance of wavelengths.
+Inverse Relationship For two interconnected quantities, as one gets bigger, the other gets proportionally smaller, and vice- versa.
+Interference When two or more waves combine additively.
+Constructive Interference Waves combine peak + peak or trough + trough to produce a wave of larger amplitude.